-- 1. Notify the clinical faculty and preceptor in advance if the student cannot attend a clinical day noted on the calendar.
+- 1. Notify the clinical faculty and preceptor in advance if the student cannot attend a clinic day noted on the calendar.
 (The student must then negotiate a make-up date with the preceptor and notify the clinical faculty). - 2.
-Complete Typhon logs within 72 hours of the scheduled clinical day.
-If this does not occur, the clinical day will need to be made up by the student. - 3.
-Must start clinical and Typhon entries within two weeks of the start of the semester. - 4.
-Upload preceptor signed clinical calendar which verifies clinical hours by the last day of each month every semester.
+Complete e-LOGS logs within 72 hours of the scheduled clinical day.
+If this does not - a.
+Occur, the clinical day will need to be made up by the student. - 3.
+Must start clinic and e-LOGS entries within two weeks of the start of the semester.

+- 4. Upload preceptor signed clinical calendar which verifies clinical hours by the last day of each (every) month every (each) semester.
 Each day of attendance requires verification with the preceptor signature. - 5.
 For documentation, "Patient Time" must equal your "Shift Time". - 6.
-Respond to faculty questions regarding Typhon entries. - 7.
-Review Clinical Graphics Report (Typhon graphical pie chart) to ensure a wide range of demographics and diagnoses are seen during the semester to develop learning objectives for clinical.
-This should be done at mid-semester, near the end of semester and review with the clinical faculty. - 8.
-The total number of clinical hours will be reviewed and confirmed during midsemester and final feedback sessions with preceptor.
-The preceptor will be asked to confirm this on their Typhon student feedback forms.
+Respond to faculty questions regarding e-LOGS entries. - 7.
+Review Clinical Graphics Report (e-LOGS graphical pie chart) to ensure a wide range of demographics and diagnoses are seen during the semester in order to develop learning objectives for clinic.
+This should be done at mid-semester and near end of semester and reviewed with the student's clinical faculty. - 8.
+The total number of clinical hours will be reviewed and confirmed during midsemester and final feedback sessions with your preceptor.
+The preceptor will be asked to confirm this on their e-LOGS student feedback forms.